MakeCentsGaming/clsGDTObject/README.md

 # clsGDTObject
-This is a gdt parser that creates and object out of a list of gdts, which includes objects of each asset/gdf
+This is a gdt parser that creates and object out of a gdt, or list of gdts, which includes objects of each asset/gdf.
+Static utilities included such as kvp and name/asset formatting with addition of prefix and suffix ability.

 GDT gdt = new GDT();